willhansen/RoyaltyOffRevenueLicense/README.md

 ## Perspectives we care about

-### Library developers
+### Open source developers

-Library developers are making tools to fill needs.
+Open source developers are making tools to fill needs.
 They tend to work on their projects in their spare time, rather than for money as a job.

 ### Businesses